statamic/docs/content/collections/docs/creating-a-starter-kit.md

 php please starter-kit:init
 ```

-This command will add a `package` directory, which represents the eventual starter kit repository's root directory.
+This command will create and wire up a `package` directory, which represents the eventual Starter Kit repository's root directory.

 ## The Starter Kit Package

 Starter Kits are installed via Composer.
 You can control the package's contents via the `package` directory, which will be the exported repository's root directory.

-At a minimum, your `package` directory needs a `starter-kit.yaml` and `composer.json` files.
+At a minimum, your `package` directory needs a `starter-kit.yaml` and a `composer.json` file.

 ``` files theme:serendipity-light
 app/